Fratilescu-Gabriel/Polihack-V18---Road-line-detection-and-drift-alert/README.md

 ### `OTHER FILES`
 - Sampling and preprocessing of gameplay video screen capture
 - Assisted testing and tuning on the video preprocessed data

+### `Arduino prototype implementation`
+- The arduino sketch for the physical car prototype